To keep in mind when publishing

 Creative Commons licenses

 If you want to be able to share your text, in full or in part, you can assign a Creative Commons license to it.
 Remember to do this before you sign an agreement with a publisher.
 Creative Commons supply different degrees of licenses that specify in what ways others are allowed to use your work, and most Open Access publishers will automatically assign a CC license to articles.
+Read more about the different degrees of licenses on their web page.

 Since 2017 the Swedish Research Council (VR) will mandate a CC license for publications based on research funded by VR.
 Horizon 2020 recommends a CC license for research publications.